An Inbound TAXII™ Exchange Feed ingests STIX™ (Structured Threat Information eXpression)–formatted data from a TAXII server.

 - Discovery URL: Click inside the box, if applicable, to enter a Discovery URL.

 - Stix Parser: Use the dropdown menu to choose the STIX parser to use in the feed.
 The default option is the legacy Native Parser, which replaces Attributes.
 STIX 1.1.1 Parser also replaces Attributes.
 STIX 1.1.1 Parser (Attribute Merge) appends Attributes.
+See STIX and CybOX Parser Data Mappings for the data mappings that apply to the STIX 1.1.1 parser.

 - Parser Version: If an option other than Native Parser has been selected under the Stix Parser dropdown menu, then this field will not be available.
 If Native Parser has been selected, click the dropdown menu to choose the parser version.
 STIX 1.1.1 Indicators TC_V1 (Legacy Parser) is used for parsing STIX indicators generated by Soltra or STIX Indicators whose cybox:objects are located in separate STIX packages and connecting them via idref.
 STIX 1.1.1 Indicators TC_V2 is used for parsing ThreatConnect outbound TAXII server data.